This is the Excellence in Broadcasting Network, folks.

 And let's go to the LA Times headline.

-Republican victories send message to Democrats in the first page, uh first paragraph, uh, giving the GOP a lift and offering warning signs of Democrats ahead of the 2010 midterm elections.
+Republican victories send message to Democrats in the first page, first paragraph, giving the GOP a lift and offering warning signs to Democrats ahead of the 2010 midterm elections.

 And then we go to the Washington Post, which endorsed Creed.